wabisukecx/M5Cube/README.md

 ## Installation and Setup

-Setting up the development environment for M5Stack can be tricky if you're new to the platform, so I'll walk through the complete process for both Arduino IDE and PlatformIO options.
+Setting up the development environment for M5Stack can be tricky if you're new to the platform, so I'll walk through the complete process for Arduino IDE.

 ### Arduino IDE Setup (Recommended for Beginners)